Hannah Jackson

 3 min

-Media Captions: ADA Compliance in the Education Space
+ADA Compliance: Media Captions in Education Space

-Media Captions: ADA Compliance in the Education Space
+ADA Compliance: Media Captions in Education Space

 You are about to read an easy understandable guide on how educational institutions can work with video captioning to comply with the American Disabilities Act.